avazquezcode/govetryx/LANGUAGE.md

 print x # will print 3
 ```

-### Clojures
+### Closures

-Clojures are supported in the language.
+Closures are supported in the language.

 ```python
 fn buildCounter() {